kgrzybek/modular-monolith-with-ddd/README.md

 >A mock object is a fake object in the system that decides whether the unit test has passed or failed.
 It does so by verifying whether the object under test called the fake object as expected.
 There’s usually no more than one mock per test.
 >[Art of Unit Testing 2nd Edition](https://www.manning.com/books/the-art-of-unit-testing-second-edition) Roy Osherove

-Good advice is following: use stubs if you need to, but try to avoid mocks.
+Good advice: use stubs if you need to, but try to avoid mocks.
 Mocking causes us to test too many internal things and leads to overspecification.

-2. Act
+**2\.
+Act**

 This section is very easy - we execute **exactly one** public method on aggregate (SUT).

-3. Assert
+**3\.
+Assert**

 In this section we check expectations.
 There are only 2 possible outcomes:

-- Method completed and Domain Event was published (or many) or
+- Method completed and Domain Event(s) published
 - Business rule was broken

 Simple example:

 ```csharp
 [Test]
 public void NewUserRegistration_WithUniqueLogin_IsSuccessful()